GoranPetrusev/AstroFlux_Client/README.md

 - Max out option for crew member talents
 - Framework for custom afk farming ai
 - Dynamic updating system for the configs (should make adding content more streamlined)
-- Look into possibilities of making the welcome text a field that doesn't eat up mouse input events
+- Look into possibilities of making the welcome text a field that doesn't eat up mouse click input events
 - Load QuickLogin options from a file
 - Refactor welcome text base class for future use
 - Updating feature